EivindAntonsen/Battleship/readme.md

 ## Installation

-Make sure you have Docker installed (https://www.docker.com), then run the script in /docker/database to spin up the database container.
+Make sure you have Docker installed (https://www.docker.com), then the container should start up as you build the application.
+The container currently has to be removed if you build the application again.

 ### Usage